boudenoodt/Coursera_Getting_Cleaning_data_project/codebook.md

 The following image might give a better id of the whole setup and process and end result.

-Further down this document you find a datashema that might help t explain the relations between this data
+Further down this document you find a datashema that might help  explain the relations between this data

+For a more detailed explanation see the Readme file

-### Explaining the selection of variables
+### Explaining the selection of variables in the tidy dataset

-From the original dataset  we kept only the variables/columns indicating a mean value or a standard deviation ("std" or "mean") a defined in the "features_info.txt" file  saying:
+From the original dataset  we kept only the variables/columns that had  a mean value and a standard deviation ("std" or "mean") a defined in the "features_info.txt" file  saying:
 >* The set of variables that were estimated from these signals are: mean() std()
->* "Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:gravityMean /tBodyAccMean /tBodyAccJerkMean /tBodyGyroMean /tBodyGyroJerkMean

 >* this means that variable names with "mean" somewhere in the middle (f.ex ...meanFreq...) are eliminated.

+> * also variables with "angle" in the name are not taking into consideration because they are more moving averages (I guess)

-### the cleanup of the dataset
+### the cleanup of raw the dataset

 * correction in features.txt file changing the errorneous "angle(tBodyAccMean,gravity)"